Minister Licensing Requirements in the State of Oregon

 Every wedding is unique, and the couple will want to personalize the format of their ceremony.
 Since you already know them, you should have no trouble collaborating and choosing your words for the ceremony.

 Once the script is set, we highly recommend that you rehearse the ceremony by yourself and in front of friends.
 With enough practice, you will be fully prepared to confidently officiate your first wedding.

 By this point you should be fully prepared to officiate.
 Perform the ceremony and have fun!

 Handling the Marriage License

-Once completed, you or the couple return the license to its issuing office (usually by mail).
-In Oregon the completed marriage license must be returned within 10 days of the wedding.
-The Marriage License is then recorded and forwarded to a state office, that state office records it, and the marriage becomes a legal binding contract.
+Once completed, you or the couple must return the license to its office of issuance (usually by mail).
+In Oregon, completed marriage licenses must be returned within 5 days of the wedding.
+The license is then recorded by the state and the marriage becomes a legal binding contract.

 About the Marriage License (FOR THE COUPLE)

 * This information is not for the minister but for the couple, and is included for reference.

 Couples getting married in Oregon must file for a marriage license with the County Clerk's office before their wedding day.
 The state will not recognize a marriage without a marriage license.

 Waiting Period: 3 days before completing